Is Rawhide Bad For Your Dog?

 Rawhide Ingredients & Preparation

-One of the more common concerns surrounding rawhide is over what’s added to it.
-While its most basic form — dried skin — is pretty straightforward and natural, some rawhide may have additives like bleaching ingredients, preservatives, adhesives, and artificial colorings and flavors that your dog may react to adversely.
+One of the more common concerns surrounding dog rawhides is over what’s added to it.
+While its most basic form — dried skin — is pretty straightforward and natural, some rawhide chews may have additives like bleach, hydrogen peroxide, preservatives, adhesives, and artificial colorings and flavors that your dog may react to adversely.
 Because rawhide is an animal product, it’s important to pay attention to where the chew is made and sourced.
 If you and your dog opt for rawhides, look for something labeled all-natural, digestible, and made in the U.S., which tends to have stricter manufacturing standards.

 Rawhides are intended to be a long-lasting treat for your dog to break down into small, sinewy pieces over time.
 However, if your dog is able to gnaw off large chunks, it’s possible that these fragments can cause choking or intestinal blockage.
 If your dog is a strong chewer and generally breaks down hard toys with ease, you may want to look for alternatives to satisfy their urge.

-As always, when giving your dog to a new toy or treat, it’s a good idea to keep an eye on them and monitor their play.
-We also recommend removing and replacing any chew with a new piece when it becomes small enough to be swallowed.
+As always, when giving your pet to a new toy or dog treat, it’s a good idea to keep an eye on them and monitor their play.
+We also recommend removing and replacing any chew with a new, large piece when it becomes small enough to be swallowed.

-If you think rawhides may not be right for your dog, you have plenty of other options to choose from.
-There’s raw, meaty bones; bully sticks; animal ears (we like venison for its low-fat content); Himalayan chews; split antlers; and specialty teething treats.
-Non-edible toys like Kongs are also a great way for your dog to scratch that chew itch — look for something with a little give to avoid dental damage.
+If you think rawhides may not be right for your dog, you have plenty of other dog chews to choose from.
+Dog owners can choose from raw bones; bully sticks; animal ears (we like venison for its low-fat content); Himalayan yak chews; split antlers; dental chews; dehydrated sweet potato treats; and specialty teething treats.
+Non-edible chew toys like Kongs are also a great way to satisfy your dog's chewing instinct — look for something with a little give to avoid dental damage.

 Nearby?
 Bring 'em to Bond Vet — make an appointment online or just walk in.